Guide

 What is Small Employers' Relief?

-Small Employers' Relief is a government scheme that lets small businesses claim back 103% of statutory payments made to employees.
-This means you get back everything you paid plus an extra 3% to cover administrative costs for statutory maternity, paternity, adoption, parental bereavement, and shared parental pay.
+Small Employers' Relief (SER) is a UK government scheme that lets qualifying businesses reclaim 103% of statutory parental payments.
+You get back the full amount you paid, plus an extra 3% to cover your administrative costs.

 If you run a small business, this relief improves your cash flow by reducing the cost of statutory payments.